27escape/kvstore/README.md

                               indexed by key
   peek <key>                  look at the value at the START of the array/queue
-                              indexed by key, DOES NOT REMOVE IT limithead <key> <count>     limit the size of an array to ONLY count elements, start at the HEAD of the array limittail <key> <count>     limit the size of an array to ONLY count
+                              indexed by key, DOES NOT REMOVE IT endpeek <key>               look at the value at the END of the array/queue indexed by key, DOES NOT REMOVE IT limithead <key> <count>     limit the size of an array to ONLY count elements, start at the HEAD of the array limittail <key> <count>     limit the size of an array to ONLY count